abought/abought/README.md

 ### About
 I am a Research Software Engineer and full-stack web developer.
 I design and implement solutions to help teams understand complex datasets and collaborate across many fields of study.
 My collaborators have included physical scientists, biologists, and automotive engineers, among many others.
+And the technology stacks I have worked with are almost as diverse!

 External: [Publications](https://scholar.google.com/citations?user=0KqYlQkAAAAJ&hl=en) - [LinkedIn](https://www.linkedin.com/in/abought)